polkadot-js/api/docs/start/api.query.multi.md

 ## Rounding out queries

-To round out our query introduction, there are a [number of other utilities and calls available](api.query.other.md) that allows the `api.query` user to perform certain tasks, like querying state at a specific block.
+To round out our query introduction, there are a [number of other utilities and calls available](api.query.other.md) that allows the `api.query` user to perform certain tasks, such as querying state at a specific block.
 These are covered in the next section.